arcus/education_modules/demystifying_command_line/demystifying_command_line.md

 ## Quiz

-Which of the following could be defined as an interface?
+Which of the following could be described as an interface?

 [[X]] A method for two computer systems to interact [[X]] A series of switches and dials used to control a physical device